smirzaei/soroush.codes/content/posts/how-i-set-up-my-go-development-environment.md

 Then install [`Run On Save`](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension for VS code, which allows you to run a command when a file is saved.

-Now open `settings.json` file (type "Open settings (JSON) in the command pallette) and add the following config:
+Now open `settings.json` file (type "Open settings (JSON)" in the command palette) and add the following config:

 ```JSON
 {